In Kigali, African scientists in search of solutions to eradicate malaria

 A lack of coordination that some point to as being responsible for the outbreak of Ebola cases in Uganda.
 Even if for Athinya it is not so simple: ” The transmission of these types of diseases follows very complex patterns that people might not understand. »

 The 2014-15 Ebola outbreak caused an estimated loss of more than $2 billion to the already hard-hit economies of Guinea, Liberia and Sierra Leone.
-Some observers believe that the crisis could have been avoided if the data had been shared.
+Some observers believe that the crisis might have been avoided if the data had been shared.

 « Let’s not play the dangerous blame game when there is an epidemic said Athinya for his part. ” Let’s continue to be responsible and do our best. »